GSA/ficam-arch/_services/11_identity.md

 ### Identity Proofing

-> Verify an identity’s attributes in order to issue a credential.
+> Use identity attributes to connect a digital identity to a real-world entity.

 > *Keywords*: Source Document Validation, Remote Proofing, In-Person Proofing